On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

+Roughly speaking, the theorem states both Nakamoto and Stubborn Nakamoto require the same honest majority assumption to guarantee both consistency and liveness.
+The protocols differ when this assumption is not satisfied.\footnote{Some trade-offs in protocol design are necessary, as no protocol can guarantee both consistency and liveness under corrupt majority \citep{pass2017rethinking,lewis2023permissionless,sridhar2024consensus}.} Under the Nakamoto protocol, an attack that controls sufficiently many nodes can cause consistency violations.
+In contrast, the Stubborn Nakamoto protocol prevents consistency violations by allowing nodes to detect when consistency might be at risk.
+Rather than allowing transactions to be added to the ledger only to be later reverted, Stubborn Nakamoto instructs nodes to halt and wait for a safe recovery.
+Effectively, the Stubborn Nakamoto protocol transforms Nakamoto's consistency violations into liveness violations.
+This behavior is particularly desirable in financial systems, where transaction integrity is paramount.

+Note that the version of Stubborn Nakamoto outlined in \cref{rem:ignore_conf_blocks} can completely avoid some of Nakamoto's consistency violations without suffering a liveness violation.
+In particular, this version of the protocol maintains both consistency and liveness under the attack outlined in \cref{sec:bitcoin-rental}.

 The proof of \Cref{thm:liveness-stubborn} uses the intermediate stochastic bounds used to prove the consistency and liveness of Nakamoto.
-The scenarios under which liveness of Stubborn Nakamoto is violated are very close to those under which consistency of Nakamoto is violated.
-However, it is possible to have a liveness violation of Stubborn Nakamoto without a consistency violation of Nakamoto.
+While the scenarios under which liveness of Stubborn Nakamoto is violated are very close to those under which consistency of Nakamoto is violated, it is possible to have a liveness violation of Stubborn Nakamoto without a corresponding consistency violation of Nakamoto.
 For this reason, the proof of Theorem~\ref{thm:liveness-stubborn} requires subtle changes to the analysis of Nakamoto consensus of \cite{pass2017analysis} and \cite{shitextbook}.
-We state the required lemmas and prove \Cref{thm:liveness-stubborn} in \Cref{sec:appendix-model}.
+We state the technical details, required lemmas, and the proof of \Cref{thm:liveness-stubborn} in \Cref{sec:appendix-model}.

-Finally, we remark that some trade-offs in protocol design are necessary.
-No protocol can guarantee both consistency and liveness under corrupt majority \citep{pass2017rethinking,lewis2023permissionless}.
-Roughly speaking, {\it by detecting conflicts, Stubborn Nakamoto transforms a consistency violation of Nakamoto into a liveness violation}.

-\jacob{state impossibility results} \elaine{distributed sys theorem: not possible to have consistency and liveness under corrupt majority, assuming observer nodes}

-\elaine{TODO: comment on the generalization to any blockchain protocol with finalized evidence} \todo{generalize to pbft style protocols}

-\jacob{TODO: can use the same ideas to defend against long-range attacks. sleepy nodes that wake up: need a discovery mechanism to discover which is the authentic chain, same assumption as discovering the genesis block}